jakemai0/jakemai0.github.io/content/posts/ProcessInjection_0.md

 2. API hooking (specific API calls monitored by AV/EDR) also busts suspicious API calls, we would need to avoid the usage of the more "obvious" APIs.
 D/Invoke provides Manual Mapping as a solution to bypass API hooking, but it won't be covered in this post.

 ## D/Invoke
 [D/Invoke](https://github.com/TheWover/DInvoke) - Dynamic Invoke was introduced in 2020 as a replacement for P/Invoke.
-Basically, D/Invoke grants .NET assemblies to dynamically invoking unmanaged APIs:
+Basically, D/Invoke grants .NET assemblies to dynamically invoke unmanaged APIs:
 - Load a DLL into memory
 - Get a pointer to a function/API in that DLL
 - Call desired API using the pointer while passing in parameters